Salmonella enterica subsp. enterica: Serovars

 Studies have concluded most strains of Salmonella enterica subsp. enterica serovars possess serotype-specific virulence plasmids.
 These are plasmid-associated virulence characterized by low-copy-number plasmids and depending on the serovar, its size ranges from 50 to 100 kb.
 In 2012, CDC's PulseNet became aware of an emergent multi-drug resistant Serovar Infantis SNP cluster, named REPJFX01.
 This SNP cluster has a large megaplasmid (pESI) that contains multiple drug-resistance genes.
 The USDA NARMS stated that because of this pESI-plasmid, serovar Infantis is the leading serovar in poultry.
 NCBI has over 12,500 isolates in the REPJFX01 SNP cluster, with over 3,700 being clinical isolates.
 Serovar Enteritidis, which is the most common serovar isolated in human clinical cases, has also been found to produce endotoxins, coded by the stn and slyA genes, that attribute to the pathogenicity of Enteritidis.
-S. enterica serovar Typhimurium can be used to deliver various cancer therapies.
-Tumors with their immune-suppressive microenvironments allow 1000-fold greater localization of engineered Salmonella Typhimurium than healthy tissues which are then able to enter tumor cells, lyse and deliver therapies.

 In November 2016, a new strain of extensively drug resistant (XDR) Salmonella enterica serovar Typhi emerged in Pakistan, primarily from the cities of Hyderabad and Karachi.
 Multidrug resistant strains have been present since the late 1970s in Africa and Asia.
-These XDR strains are resistant to all antibiotic treatment options: chloramphenicol, ampicillin, trimethoprim-sulfamethoxazole, fluoroquinolones, and third-generation cephalosporins.
+These strains are resistant to many first line antibiotic treatment options: chloramphenicol, ampicillin, trimethoprim-sulfamethoxazole, fluoroquinolones, and third-generation cephalosporins.
+The WHO recommends azithromycin as a first line treatment.
 The outbreak has been ongoing since 2016.